cornerstonejs/cornerstoneWADOImageLoader/README.md

 =============================

-A [cornerstone](https://github.com/chafey/cornerstone) Image Loader for DICOM P10 instances over HTTP.
-This can be used to integrate cornerstone with WADO-URI servers or any other HTTP based server that returns DICOM P10 instances (e.g. [Orthanc](http://www.orthanc-server.com/) or custom servers)
+A [cornerstone](https://github.com/chafey/cornerstone) Image Loader for DICOM P10 instances over HTTP (WADO-URI) or DICOMWeb (WADO-RS).
+This can be used to integrate cornerstone with WADO-URI servers, DICOMWeb servers or any other HTTP based server that returns DICOM P10 instances (e.g. [Orthanc](http://www.orthanc-server.com/) or custom servers)

 Troubleshooting
 ---------------